richardvanaalst/wordpress-setup/README.md

 - [Search & Replace](http://wordpress.org/extend/plugins/search-and-replace/)

 ### Theme
-At this moment, the theme is still the WordPress' default *TwentyTwelve*.
+At this moment, the theme is still the WordPress' default *TwentyFourteen*.
 It's a nice responsive theme to start with, but I prefer *Bones*.
 Any time soon, I will create a fork of *Bones* and include this in here as the default starter theme.

 ## Usage
 Follow these steps to use this setup.

 ### 1. Installation
 Clone/Unzip/whatevs the 3 items `wordpress`, `index.php` and `.htaccess` to the *DocumentRoot* of your website: `public_html`, `httpdocs`, `www` or other.
-If you're on Unix, `.htaccess` is possibly invisible.
+If you're on Unix, `.htaccess` might be invisible, don't forget that file!

 ### 2. Import Database
 Import the correct MySQL database export file provided in `db`.
-Check for the correct WordPress version number above.

 ### 3. Edit `wp-config.php`
 - Add the correct URL and database credentials (lines 17-58)